Our Verdict

 It took us 40 minutes from unboxing to riding the Packa Genie.
 Detailed assembly instructions and videos are on the Blix website.
 Pretty standard stuff for consumer-direct bike brands.

 The Packa Genie comes in a large bike box that weighs a few pounds more than the 78.5 lb assembled weight of the bike.
 Moving this box and removing the bike from the box is definitely a task for two people.
-Once out of the box and all the packing materials are removed, the Packa's two-footed kickstand can support the bike before the front wheel is even on.
+Once out of the box and all the packing materials are removed, the Packa's two-footed kickstand can support the bike before the front wheel is on.
 This allows you to install the handlebar, pedals, seat/seatpost, front fender, and headlight without the bike tipping over in the process.
-We found it to be relatively easy to complete the remaining assembly of the Packa by following the instructions and using the included tools, but users with limited bike knowledge may want to take theirs to a professional mechanic.
+We found it to be relatively easy to complete the remaining assembly of the Packa by following the instructions and using the included tools.
+Still, users with limited bike knowledge may want to take theirs to a professional mechanic.

 Should You Buy the Blix Packa Genie?